tkaefer/java-interview/topics/contianer.md

  - If you don't specify a tag, it defaults to latest.
  - Docker will use the local image first if it's available, otherwise it will download it from the network.

+## Basic Docker Operations
+- **Docker Image Repositories** — A Docker Image repository is a place where Docker Images are actually stored, compared to the image registry which is a collection of pointers to this images.
+This page gathers resources about public repositories like the Docker hub and private repositories and how to set up and manage Docker repositories.
+- **Working With Dockerfiles** — The Dockerfile is essentially the build instructions to build the Docker image.
+The advantage of a Dockerfile over just storing the binary image is that the automatic builds will ensure you have the latest version available.
+This page gathers resources about working with Dockerfiles including best practices, Dockerfile commands, how to create Docker images with a Dockerfile and more.
+- **Running Docker Containers** — All docker containers run one main process.
+After that process is complete the container stops running.
+This page gathers resources about how to run docker containers on different operating systems, including useful docker commands.
+- **Working With Docker Hub** — Docker Hub is a cloud-based repository in which Docker users and partners create, test, store and distribute container images.
+Through Docker Hub, a user can access public, open source image repositories, as well as use a space to create their own private repositories, automated build functions, and work groups.
+This page gathers resources about Docker Hub and how to push and pull container images to and from Docker Hub.
+- **Docker Container Management** — The true power of Docker container technology lies in its ability to perform complex tasks with minimal resources.
+If not managed properly they will bloat, bogging down the environment and reducing the capabilities they were designed to deliver.
+This page gathers resources about how to effectively manage Docker, how to pick the right management tool including a list of recomended tools.
+- **Storing Data Within Containers** — It is possible to store data within the writable layer of a container.
+Docker offers three different ways to mount data into a container from the Docker host: volumes, bind mounts, or tmpfs volumes.
+This page gathers resources about various to store data with containers, the downsides like the persistent storage and information on how to manage data in Docker.
+- **Docker Compliance** — While Docker Containers have fundamentally accelerated application development, organizations using them still must adhere to the same set of external regulations, including NIST, PCI and HIPAA.
+They also must meet their internal policies for best practices and configurations.
+This page gathers resources about Docker compliance, policies, and its challenges.

 # Container Orchestration
 Container orchestration is a process that automates the deployment, management, scaling, networking, and availability of container-based applications.